News Story

 Don Quixote was never part of Birmingham Royal Ballet’s repertoire until Carlos brought it to the Company.
 He had already created the ballet for The Royal Ballet, but that production wasn’t suitable for touring, so the designs were reworked for BRB.
 Choreographically, the ballet remains largely the same, but musically we made some important decisions.

 Conducting Don Quixote is great fun, but it’s not easy.
 The music is relatively straightforward, but there are many changes of speed, and there’s a huge amount of interaction with the stage.
-Unlike some ballets where the music can lead more freely, Don Quixote requires constant attention to the dancers.
-With different casts, different Kitris and Basilios, the tempi will always shift slightly, and we have to respond.
-It’s also a very busy score, particularly for the musicians in the orchestra, which is unusual.
+Unlike some ballets where the music can lead more freely, Don Quixote requires constant focus on the dancers.
+With different casts, the tempi will always shift slightly, and we have to respond.
+It’s also a very busy score, particularly for the musicians in the orchestra.
 There’s a lot to manage, not just for the principals but for the corps de ballet as well.
 But it’s a joy to conduct, and the orchestra genuinely love playing it.

 Don Quixote is a fun and virtuosic ballet.
 The Royal Ballet Sinfonia and I really look forward to revisiting it.